fardeen9983/Ultimate-Dux/Languages/Java/Design-Patterns/Structural/bridge/Readme.md

 ___
 In the example given in this [commit]() show a system for creating differnet concrete shapes and apply colors to them.
 The problem is for each new colored shape we have to create a new class definition and have concrete implementations for all the interfaces. this will work fine.
 But is cumbersome.
 This can be avoided with Bridge.
 ___

+With the code changed for the example at this [commit]() we can easily add new variants of Color class without having to deal with much changes